 A high direct mount system only supports limited adjustments of heights.
-Whereas the E2 system lacks a rotation adjustment system but it does offer you a height adjustment option.
+Whereas the E2 system lacks a rotation adjustment system it does offer you a height adjustment option.

 Step Three: L-Limit Screw Adjustment

 After you have adjusted your height and rotation, let’s move on to the L-Limit screw adjustment.
-The low gear limit screw is there to stop the derailleur from going too far outwards or too far inwards.
+The low gear limit screw is there to stop the derailleur from going too far outwards or inwards.
 When you are adjusting your limit screws, look at the cage and the chain.

-The idea is to adjust them in such a way that the gap between your cage and chain is minimum.
+The idea is to adjust them in such a way that the gap between your cage and chain is minimal.
 We have to adjust them to the smallest possible distance with smooth shifting.
 But keep in mind that you have to do this while avoiding a chain rub.